 Wells Fargo bank branches become holiday food banks

-On #GivingTuesday, Wells Fargo kicks off a joint effort with United Way to fight hunger by collecting nonperishable food nationwide for food banks.
+On #GivingTuesday, Wells Fargo kicks off a joint effort with United Way to fight hunger by collecting nonperishable food donations nationwide.

 Wells Fargo is doubling as a food bank this holiday season in a joint effort with United Way to fight hunger.